RedPointGlobal/redpoint-rpi/docs/redpoint-ai.md

 ### Azure OpenAI model deployments

 Deploy one chat model and the embeddings model.
-Supported chat models:
+Supported chat model:

-- `GPT-5`
-- `GPT-5-mini`
-- `GPT-5.1`
 - `GPT-5.2`

 The embeddings model is `text-embedding-ada-002`, which produces 1536-dimension vectors.